Flipper (1963 film): Production

 Co-creator Ricou Browning said that he originally conceived the story after seeing his children intently watching the TV series Lassie, which inspired Browning to create a similar story with a dolphin in place of the dog.
 After he sent the story to his friend, producer Ivan Tors, Tors expressed interest in making it into a film.

 Filmed in color in 1962 and released in 1963, Flipper has several underwater sequences, along with scenes of the trained dolphin performing stunts.
-Flipper was actually Mitzi (1958–1972), a female trained at the Santini Porpoise School (later the Dolphin Research Center) by Milton and Virginia Santini, who are credited in the film.
-Mitzi is buried at the Dolphin Research Center.
+Flipper was portrayed by the dolphin Mitzi, a female born in 1958 and trained at the Santini Porpoise School (later the Dolphin Research Center) by Milton and Virginia Santini, who are credited in the film.
+Mitzi died in 1972 and is buried at the Dolphin Research Center.

 In addition to Mitzi, four other dolphins were filmed for the production of the movie.
-Two of the dolphins, Little Bit, a female, and Mr. Gipper, a male, mated at the Santini Porpoise School, yielding a calf named Tursi in 1973 who was still living at the Dolphin Research Center as of 2025.
+Two of the dolphins, Little Bit, a female, and Mr. Gipper, a male, mated at the Santini Porpoise School, yielding a calf named Tursi in 1973 who still lives at the Dolphin Research Center as of 2026.